 It’s that time of the year when every family gets excited about their annual fun family Christmas Traditions that they get to do together.
+Check out our 8 tried and true traditions to do each year as a family during the Christmas Holidays.

 I highly recommend that this also be electronic free time too.
 Yes, I mean no cell phones, tablets or iPads- through the majority of the ideas.